Flagsmith/flagsmith-docs/docs/advanced-use/real-time-flags.md

 `eventSourceUrl + "sse/environments/" + environmentID + "/stream"`.
 The streaming services is built on top of [Server Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events), _not_ Websockets!

-By default, this eventSourceUrl is set to `https://realtime.flagsmith.com/`
+By default, this eventSourceUrl is set to `https://realtime.flagsmith.com/`.

 Every time flags are fetched (via identify, get flags, set traits etc) via the REST API, we update a timestamp internally within the SDK, storing how fresh the flags are.

-Whilst connected to the streaming service, the client will receive an environment_updated event every 1000ms with an updated_at timestamp, if that update_at value is greater than our internal timestamp we refetch the flags.
+Whilst connected to the streaming service, the client will receive an environment_updated event every 1000 ms with an `updated_at` timestamp.
+If that `update_at` value is greater than our internal timestamp we refetch the flags.